panchoop/DGCG_algorithm/README.md

 rotating scanner in CT/SPECT/PET, or change of measurement frequencies in MRI.

-The presented method tackles such *dynamic inverse problems* by proposing a convex energy to penalize together with the data discrepancy term; together these give us a target minimization problem from which we find a solution to the target dynamic inverse problem.
+The presented method tackles such *dynamic inverse problems* by proposing a convex energy to penalize jointly with a data discrepancy term; together these give us a target minimization problem from which we find a solution to the target dynamic inverse problem.